Stomper10/CheXpert/README.md

 unzip CheXpert-v1.0-small.zip
 ```

-Now the dataset is ready.
-As you see this repository structure, you have to place the `CheXpert-v1.0-small` directory and the rest files(`.py` and `.ipynb`) at the same location unless you modify the path in the source code.
+Now the data is ready.
+As you see this repository structure, you have to place the `CheXpert-v1.0-small`, and `CheXpert-v1.0` directories with the rest of the files(`.py` and `.ipynb`) at the same location unless you modify the path in the source code.

 # 2. Run the CheXpert
-## Set Configuration
+## Set Configurations
 You can set hyperparameters in the `configuration.json` file such as maximum training epoch, type of image, batch size, etc.
 Here are some descriptions of hyperparameters.

 Name | Example | Description
 :-: | :-: | :-:
 image_type | "small" | The image type of data. <br /> For the original image (439GB), set as `""`.
-random_seed | 0 | Random seed for reproduction.
 pre_trained | false | Whether the model is pre-trained.
 nnClassCount | 5 | The number of training observations. <br /> Default is set to 5 competition observations.
 If you want all, set as `14`.
 batch_size | 16 | The number of batch size.